The favourites to win the 2024/25 Champions League - ranked

 Hiring Vincent Kompany as Tuchel's replacement over the summer certainly raised eyebrows.
 The Belgian was relegated with Burnley last season and has no experience of managing at such a high level.

-However, the early signs have been promising under Kompany - well, domestically at least.
+However, the early signs have been promising under Kompany.
 Bayern have made a commanding start to reclaiming their Bundesliga title, even if things have been tougher on the continent.

-A 1-0 defeat at Aston Villa and 4-1 hammering at the hands of Barcelona in the league phase have served as a reality check for Kompany and his side as they chase a sixth Champions League crown.
+A 1-0 defeat at Aston Villa and 4-1 hammering at the hands of Barcelona in the league phase have served as a reality check for Kompany and his side, but the 1-0 victory over Paris Saint-Germain on Matchday 5 offered some much-needed respite.

 The competition that Arsenal would love to win more than any other.
 The Gunners made a strong return to the Champions League in 2023/24 after many years away, reaching the quarter-final with little fuss.
 However, on the big stage, they froze.